Ape4Me/ape4me-agent/README.md

 Set Purchase Parameters: Define the amount of SOL for token purchases.

-Update config: Use your walleets ID from telegram bot in Agent filter settings, to set which wallet must buy tokens from which channel/group.
+Update config: Use your wallets ID from telegram bot in Agent filter settings, to set which wallet must buy tokens from which channel/group.

-Start Monitoring: Let the application handle the rest, ensuring timely token acquisitions.
+Start Monitoring: Launch app & let it handle the rest, ensuring timely token acquisitions.

 ### How to get Telegrams Channel/Group ID
 #### Method 1 (Web A)